 Sure, we live in the internet age, and most of us are “information workers” now.
 But that doesn’t mean it’s all ones and zeroes.
 We still like nice, tangible, things to hold.
 It’s just that fewer and fewer of us know how to make them.
 For those that do, however, the world of arts and crafts can be one of the most fun self-employment ideas.

-If you’re any good with your hands, all your craft making skills, from custom jewelry and clothing to hot-rods and furniture, will be greatly compensated and literally fly off of eBay, Etsy or any custom shop you maintain.
+If you’re any good with your hands, all your craft-making skills, from custom jewelry and clothing to hot rods and furniture, will be greatly compensated and literally fly off of eBay, Etsy, or any custom shop you maintain.

 Of course, this is something that takes great skill and dedication (plus the right tools, and a lot of experience).
-But if you enjoy making those things, even in your spare time, why not turn it into a real business?
+But if you enjoy making those things, even in your spare time, why not turn them into a real business?